Retreat FAQ

 There is a refrigerator available for your use and you are welcome to bring your own food.

-Check-in usually begins at 5:00 p.m. on Friday and dinner is served at 6:00 p.m.
+Details will be provided via email for your particular retreat.
+Generally, check-in begins at 5:00 p.m. on Friday and dinner is served at 6:00 p.m.
 The retreat usually wraps up by noon on Sunday.
 Depending on the venue, lunch may be served on Sunday.
-Details will be provided via email for your particular retreat.

 It is expected that you will attend the entire retreat.
 If circumstances require that you arrive late or leave early, please contact the retreat manager.